A belated happy birthday to Antonin Magne, who was born on February 15, 1904, and died on September 8, 1983.

 The first GP Wolber was held in 1922.
-However, when the World Cycling Championship was introduced in 1927 the race started to lose its prestige.
-The last edition took place in 1931.
+However, when the World Cycling Championship was introduced in 1927 the race started to lose its prestige, with the last edition taking place in 1931.

 Magne rode his first Tour de France in 1927, alongside André Leducq as part of France’s national team, who also won the French Grand Tour on two occasions as well.

 1931 was the year that marked Magne’s rise to prominence, when compatriot and teammate Leducq was unable to defend his title, moving the young French rider into the role of team leader.

-Despite a challenging route and repeated attacks from rivals Pesanti and Demuysere, Magne claimed his first Tour title.
+Despite a challenging route and repeated attacks from rivals Pesanti and Demuysere, Magne claimed his first Tour victory.

-In 1932, Magne decided not to defend his Tour de France title, instead choosing to race in the Giro d’Italia.
+In 1932, Magne decided not to defend his Tour de France title, instead choosing to race the Giro d’Italia.

 Unfortunately, he failed to perform, prompting him to return to the Tour de France the following year, where he barely managed to place in the top ten in the overall classification.

-However, Magne returned to the Tour de France the next year with a strong French team behind him, where he led the race from the second stage until the end, ultimately winning two stages and the overall title, including the race’s first time trial stage from La Roche-sur-Yon to Nantes, while his team claimed 19 of the 23 stages.
+However, Magne returned to the French Grand Tour the next year with a strong French team behind him, where he led the race from the second stage until the end, ultimately winning two stages and the overall title, including the race’s first time trial stage from La Roche-sur-Yon to Nantes, while his team claimed no fewer than 19 of the 23 stages.